adamrutter/portfolio/content/home/about-me/how-i-do-it/section-00.md

 weight: 10
 ---

-I'm passionate about making the web faster and more efficient, so I specialise in developing static websites.
+I specialise in developing fast, efficient, static websites.
 I use the static site generator Hugo and my own boilerplate, which you can find [here](https://github.com/adamrutter/hugo-boilerplate).
 In pursuit of this goal, I also:

 - Write semantically correct HTML5 to deliver websites that are correctly structured and accessible.